zero-net-positive/research/topics/pay-it-forward/one-pager.md

 achieving its mission.
 But it generates its own revenue by competing in the market, instead of continually seeking grants and donations.

-The 'Pay It Forward' corp aims to instantiate the social business principles into open, freely available, 'forkable' legal documents that can be used to incorporate in specific jurisdictions (initially the US, but hopefully expanding).
+The 'Pay It Forward' business aims to instantiate the social business principles into open, freely available, 'forkable' legal documents that can be used to incorporate in specific jurisdictions (initially the US, but hopefully expanding).
 While Yunus has focused more on large, slow growth businesses our backgrounds are in technology.
-The Pay It Forward corp will initially be built with higher growth technology businesses in mind.
+The Pay It Forward business structure will initially be built with higher growth technology businesses in mind.

 The core of the model is that everyone involved agrees to [pay forward](http://en.wikipedia.org/wiki/Pay_it_forward)